phoebe97629/portfolio/Final_Project.md

 1. Menstrual cups can last up to a decade because they are made of medical-grade silicone, rubber, or latex.
 If prices stayed consistent over 10 years, women who used a $23 menstrual cup would <font color="red"> save 95% of what they would likely spend on pads, and about 93% of what they would likely spend on tampons during that time, according to the researchers’ calculations.<font>
 2. Like disposable products, period underwear can also be designed to fit your flow.
 While it's not as cost-effective as a cup (one pair of panties won't see you through your whole flow unless you're really determined to do laundry every day), the investment can still save you some cash.
 Most period underwear costs around $36.
 For a five-day flow, without laundry, you'll spend $175.
 If you take good care of your new underwear, over three years, <font color="red"> you'll have spent less than $5 per period.
 Given that a box of name-brand tampons runs around $10, that's not a bad deal. <font>

-Conclusion:
-Many young women cannot afford menstrual health products to meet their monthly needs, and this may impact their mental well-being.
-Improved access to affordable menstrual products is needed to support these young women.

-### Basic strucutre:
+Basic strucutre:
 1. Beginning: What is period poverty, and how many people suffering this public healht crisis. (unhappy)
-2. Impact1: Show hom this crisis suffered by differnet age groups and the different impact to them. (unhappy)
+2. Impact1: Show hom this crisis suffered by differnet age groups and the different impacts to them. (unhappy)
 2. Reason: Explian the reason cuased the period poverty.
 Show how different "tampon tax" imposed by different states at the US. (unhappy)
 3. Solution: Show how sustainbal period supplied can alliviate period poverty. (happy)

 I hope after the presentation, the audience will know why period poverty is one of the major issues in public health in the US, and how we can help them.
+Many young women cannot afford menstrual health products to meet their monthly needs, and this may impact their mental well-being.
+Improved access to affordable menstrual products is needed to support these young women.

 ## Initial sketches